Abdul Kader Kamli

-Abdul Kader Kamli, with more than 150 articles published in professional journals/magazines, is an authority on information and communication technology in the Arab world.
-He is often quoted by regional and international media organizations on the digital migration of the region.
+Abdul Kader Kamli is a researcher and consultant on information and communications technology (ICT) in the Arab world, and the president and research director of Madar Research Group, which he founded in 2002.
+He is often quoted by regional and international media organizations on the digital migration of the region, and has published over 150 articles in professional journals and magazines.

-In his capacity as president and Research Director of Madar Research Group, which he founded in 2002, Kamli has pioneered regional research and consultancy in the various fields of the emerging knowledge economy; from ICT adoption by governments, industry sectors and individuals, to e-learning, e-banking and other applications of ICT.
+Kamli has acted as a consultant on various fields of the knowledge economy, including ICT adoption by governments, industry sectors and individuals, e-learning, e-banking, and other applications of ICT.

-Prior to founding Madar Research Group, he co-founded Ajeeb.com, the largest Arab horizontal web portal at that time (based on Sakhr Software technology).
-In 2001 and while serving as General Manager of Ajeeb.com, Kamli founded the Ajeeb Research Unit, which specialized in researching the Arab knowledge economy and coined the idea for the first-ever Arab news aggregation services; Johaina.
+Career

-Kamli is also co-founder of the Middle East edition of PC Magazine and founder of Internet Arab World magazine, published by the Dabbagh Information Technology Group (DIT), and he served a long tenure as Editor-in-Chief for both publications.
+Kamli holds a university degree in engineering.
+He co-founded Ajeeb.com, a horizontal web portal based on Sakhr Software technology.
+In 2001, while serving as general manager of Ajeeb.com, Kamli founded the Ajeeb Research Unit, which specialized in researching the Arab knowledge economy and developed the first Arab news aggregator, Johaina.
+He founded the Madar Research Group in 2002.

-Kamli holds a university degree in Engineering, and has an experience of about 30 years in the ICT, media and research industries.
+Kamli was also a co-founder of the Middle East edition of PC Magazine, and founder of Internet Arab World magazine, published by the Dabbagh Information Technology Group (DIT).
+He served a long tenure as editor-in-chief for both publications.